 - Being one of the world’s largest consumers of energy, India’s energy needs could be satisfied by the abundance of natural resources in Central Asia, including uranium, natural gas, and petroleum.

 - In line with the Connect Central Asia Policy, the INSTC will deepen our ties with Central Asia.

 - Along with the INSTC’s beginning, the Belt and Road Initiative (BRI), a massive project involving 68 countries in Asia, Europe, and Africa, is reshaping international trade norms in China’s favor.

-- India should broaden the huge scope of its customs cooperation agreement with Iran to allow transit to the Caspian Sea and other Central Asian countries via Iran.
+- The enormous extent of India’s customs cooperation agreement with Iran needs to be expanded.
+This would enable transit to the Caspian Sea and other Central Asian nations via Iran.

-- The lifting of sanctions on Iran has created numerous chances for investors to complete the INSTC’s missing links, which was previously impossible.
+- The easing of sanctions on Iran has given investors several opportunities to complete the INSTC’s gaps.
+This was previously impractical.

 - There is a compelling political and economic argument for India to devote greater political resources to improving access to the INSTC and establishing a link with Iran.